 HSNi assesses the impairment of goodwill and indefinite-lived intangible assets at fair value at least annually during the fourth quarter and whenever events or circumstances indicate that the carrying value may not be fully recoverable.
 HSNi also measures certain assets, such as property and equipment and definite-lived intangible assets, at fair value on a non-recurring basis.

-As of June 30, 2016, the assets and liabilities of Chasing Fireflies and TravelSmith were considered to be a disposal group held for sale.
-Therefore, the disposal group was measured at its fair value less the estimated costs to sell which resulted in a non-cash asset impairment charge of \$20.4 million that was recognized during the three months ended June 30, 2016.
+At June 30, 2016, the assets and liabilities of Chasing Fireflies and TravelSmith were considered to be a disposal group held for sale.
+Therefore, the disposal group was measured at its fair value less the estimated costs to sell which resulted in a non-cash asset impairment charge of \$20.4 million that was recognized during the second quarter.
+On September 8, 2016, Cornerstone completed the divestiture of Chasing Fireflies and TravelSmith and recorded a loss on sale of \$11.2 million during the three months ended September 30, 2016.
+See Note 14 for further discussion.
+As a result of the divestiture, HSNi performed a qualitative assessment of its goodwill and noted no impairment as of September 30, 2016.